opengeospatial/ontology-crs/discussion-paper.md

 For all of these aforementioned reasons it might make sense to create a modular ontology model which may be used to represent these further items and which might be ready for further extensions.

 # References

+[ATE 14] Ghislain Auguste Atemezing, Nathalie Abadie, Raphaël Troncy and Bénédicte Bucher.
+Publishing Reference Geodata on the Web : Opportunities and Challenges for IGN France.
+Terra Cognita 2014, 6th International Workshop on the Foundations, Technologies and Applications of the Geospatial Web.
+2014, Riva del Garda, Italy.

+[HAM 14] Fayçal Hamdi, Nathalie Abadie, Bénédicte Bucher, Abdelfettah Feliachi.
+GeomRDF: A Geodata Converter with a Fine-Grained Structured Representation of Geometry in the Web.
+1st International Workshop on Geospatial Linked Data (GeoLD 2014).
+In Conjunction with the 10th International Conference on Semantic Systems, 2014, Leipzig, Germany.

 [INS 09] INSPIRE Thematic Working Group on Coordinate Reference Systems & Geographical Grid Systems.
 Guidelines INSPIRE Specification on Coordinate Reference Systems [online] http://inspire.ec.europa.eu/documents/Data_Specifications/INSPIRE_Specification_CRS_v3.0.pdf.
 Accessed on 31/05/22.
 2009.